 Those three episodes go beyond mere brilliance; they're heartbreakers.
 They're classics.
 And they're surrounded by a dozen episodes that are quite splendid in their own right.
 Forget my initial, medicated response: the fourth season of Cold Case is an exceptionally fine one.
 I think the case could be made that it's the best season of any Bruckheimer procedural.

 Do you enjoy these in-depth looks at hit shows?
 If so, check out my write-ups of Judging Amy Season 6, Gilmore Girls Season 7 (and the subsequent Netflix miniseries), and countless essays devoted to seasons of the great nighttime soap Knots Landing, starting here.
-Or if you have a preference for sitcoms, I pen an appreciation of the underrated Mike & Molly, delve into WKRP in Cincinnati Season 4, take a look back at Bewitched Season 2, and offer up some thoughts as to why The New Adventures of Old Christine took such a tumble in quality over its five seasons.
+Or if you have a preference for sitcoms, I delve into Rhoda Season 3 and WKRP in Cincinnati Season 4, pen an appreciation of the underrated Mike & Molly, and offer up some thoughts as to why The New Adventures of Old Christine took such a tumble in quality over its five seasons.